PrivFelixKniest/waill/readme.md

 ## Usage

-To see a running, up to date version of this codebase visit https://waill.net
+To see a running, up to date version of this codebase visit https://waill.net.
+Please take note that using all of waills features will require you to connect an OpenAI account with some budget to spend.

 ## Overview